camunda-community-hub/micronaut-camunda-external-client/README.md

 This section describes what needs to be done to use `micronaut-camunda-external-client-feature` in a Micronaut project.

 Here are some example applications:
-* [Calculation](https://github.com/tobiasschaefer/micronaut-camunda-external-client-example-java-gradle) where the server with a BPMN process creates calculations which will be solved by the external task client.
+* [Calculation](https://github.com/tobiasschaefer/micronaut-camunda-external-client-example-java-gradle) where the server with a BPMN process creates calculations which will be executed by the external task client.
 * [Internal example application](/micronaut-camunda-external-client-example) used during development.
-Remember that you need to start the [Camunda Application](/micronaut-camunda-external-client-example/micronaut-camunda-application) first.
+Remember that you need to start the [Camunda Process Application](/micronaut-camunda-server-example) first.

 ## Supported JDKs